The travel agency specialising in self guiding cycling and walking holidays!

 DAY 7: From Avranches to Mont-Saint-Michel / Pontorson

-Distance to cover: 37 km or 65 km (23 miles or 40,4 miles)
+Distance to cover: 37 km or 65 km (23 or 40 miles)

 The road out of Avranches offers spectacular views of the bay and Mont Saint-Michel.
 You will walk along the foreshore and encounter sheep and lambs grazing on the famous salt marshes.
 You then pass by the German Ossuary at Mont d’Huisnes before finally reaching Mont-Saint-Michel.
 Allow around three hours to visit this island town and its abbey on foot.